Ideas Grants

 Application/Grants Held Limits

-Eligibility to apply for, and hold, an Ideas Grant is linked to numbers of grants applied for or held from the Ideas, Investigator and Synergy Grant schemes, as well as other NHMRC grants held.
+Eligibility to apply for, and hold, an Ideas Grant is linked to the number of grants applied for or held across the Investigator and Ideas Grant schemes.

-- Investigator Grant holders cannot apply for an Ideas or Investigator Grant, unless they are in the final year of the Investigator Grant at the time of application.
+• An Investigator Grant holder cannot apply for an Ideas Grant unless they are in the final year of the Investigator Grant at the time of application.

-Applicants are strongly recommended to access the comprehensive information on how eligibility for an Ideas Grant is affected by a CI’s grant applications and/or currently held grants by using the NHMRC Eligibility Tool.
+Applicants are strongly recommended to access the comprehensive information on how eligibility for an Ideas Grant is affected by a CI’s grant applications and/or currently held grants by using the NHMRC Eligibility Tool and the specific scheme Guidelines.

 NHMRC Ideas Grants Funding Partners